HaxePunk/HaxePunk/README.md

 # HaxePunk
-A HaXe port of the FlashPunk AS3 library.
+A HaXe port of the [FlashPunk](http://flashpunk.net) AS3 library.

-Make sure you have Haxe 2.07 or above to compile.
-Using FlashDevelop is probably the easiest way to build HaxePunk but you can use the command line tools in the following way.
-You will also need SWFMill installed.
+## Compilation
+There are two methods you can use to compile HaxePunk.
+Make sure you have Haxe 2.07 or higher.

+### FlashDevelop
+Use the HaxePunk.hxproj file to start your project.
+It has assets already setup and a Main class to get you started.

-### Command Line Compiler Instructions
+### Command line compilation
-cd HaxePunk
-swfmill simple assets.xml assets.swf
-haxe compile.hxml
-bin/game.swf
+You will need to download SamHaXe to compile the assets file.
+Then just run `make` and everything should compile.

+## Questions?
+Drop by the [HaxePunk forum](http://forum.haxepunk.com) to ask anything or send me an email, heardtheword (at) gmail (dot) com.